SyedMustafaImam/HPCC-On-VMware-/README.md

 Once we have a disk that is all you need.
 It&#39;s going to have the hostname manually entered as the **master node,** then press edit above and uncheck **Enable IPv6 support**.
 Change dynamic IP to manual IP as **192.168.174.142** and prefix/netmask as **255.255.255.0** then press okay then press next then again next then continue as We don&#39;t want any gateway no DNS and let&#39;s specify our timezone, so press next.

-Specify the password as red hat then press next.
+Specify the password as abc.123 then press next.

-Uncheck desktop and Just click customize now.
-And now select packages from here.
-We don&#39;t want a desktop.
-We want **editors** , **development libraries, and development tools** I won&#39;t have to use.
-Go to the base system. uncheck **dial network support**.
+Uncheck desktop and just click customize now by select packages from the options.
+We don&#39;t requir a desktop.
+We want **editors** , **development libraries, and development tools**.
+Go to the base system, uncheck **dial network support**.

 So that is all you will need right now. so just go to next.
 Press Next to start the installation and so on, we will be done.